 Quarantine for coronavirus (COVID-19)

 Quarantine is when you are well but may have been in contact with someone with COVID-19.
-In such cases, you must quarantine for 14 days to prevent the spread of the virus.
+In such cases, you must stay in quarantine for 14 days to prevent the spread of the virus.
 Read more about what quarantine is, who must go into quarantine, and what to do if you live with someone in quarantine.

 What is quarantine?

 Quarantine is when you are well but may have been in contact with someone with COVID-19.
-If this happens they will be required to isolate from other people to prevent the spread of the virus.
+If this happens you will be required to isolate from other people to prevent the spread of the virus.
 The quarantine period is 14 days from when you may have been in contact with the virus.

 Who must go into quarantine

 If a public health authority directs you to, you must go into a mandatory 14-day period of quarantine.
 During this time they will monitor you.

 You will need to go into quarantine if you:

 - have been in close contact with someone who has confirmed or probable COVID-19